Phone-GWP-group

 As well as minimising (and aiding) returns, your packaging can also help to optimise logistics.

 Optimising box sizes can also allow for more efficient delivery.
-For example, slim packaging that fits through letterboxes (and that does not require customers to be home and sign for the parcels) minimises attempted deliveries, helps transport efficiency, and improves customer satisfaction).
+For example, slim packaging that fits through letterboxes (and does not require customers to be home to sign for parcels) minimises attempted deliveries, improves transport efficiency, and enhances customer satisfaction.

-Whilst you must plan these strategies well before peak season, they can make a significant difference.
+While you must plan these strategies well in advance of peak season, they can make a significant difference.

 A courier delivering cardboard packaging